haugene/docker-transmission-openvpn/README.md

 Private Internet Access OpenVPN - Transmission
 ===
-This Docker container lets you run Transmission with WebUI while connecting to PIA VPN for security.
-You can be up and running in no time, please read the instructions below.
+This Docker container lets you run Transmission with WebUI while connecting to PIA VPN.
+It updates Transmission hourly with assigned open port from PIA.
+Please read the instructions below.

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.
 To run the container use this command: